 - Kitchen towel

 The fluidity, transparency and immediacy of watercolour allows the artist to interpret a wide variety of subject matter.
-Although challenging, especially for beginners, watercolours can be simplified by adopting a limited palette and choosing a subject with good 'tonal contrast'.
+Although challenging, especially for beginners, watercolours can be simplified by adopting a limited palette and choosing a subject with good 'tonal contrast' (choose new colours from our best watercolour paints guide).

 In the following snow scene demonstration, Robert Brindley followed the above criteria and worked from photographic reference, in conjunction with a 'plein air' oil painting.
 Working from a sketch – or even a painting in the final stages – helps to eliminate the often overwhelming detail in a photograph.